arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 Part 01 - VR Setup and Hand Presence ✅

-Part 02 - Building the Environment
+Part 02 - Building the Environment 🛠️ - IN PROGRESS

 Part 03 - Grab and Throw  ✅

 Part 04 - Snap Grab and Use

-Part 05 - Continuous Movement and Teleportation
+Part 05 - Continuous Movement and Teleportation ✅ - MOVEMENT IS COMPLETE, TELEPORT IS NOT NEEDED AND THEREFORE DISABLED FOR NOW

 Part 06 - Button, Door and Socket Interactor